 Making investment decisions based on the information contained in this Disclosure Statement and/or the Plan is therefore highly speculative.
-The Debtors recommend that potential recipients of any securities issued pursuant to the Plan, including as part of the Rights Offering, consult their own legal counsel concerning the securities laws governing the transferability of any such securities.
+The Debtors recommend that potential recipients of any securities issued pursuant to the Plan consult their own legal counsel concerning the securities laws governing the transferability of any such securities.